Reed-Statistics/thesis_white/writing/research_log.md

 * Finish a rough draft of the data chapter

 * More modeling -- different response variables.
 Compare performance of models.
 Credible intervals.
+Get the priors right.

 ### Points of confusion